05 September 2019

-Developing management and strategy techniques with an overview of accountancy and marketing planning.
-Year 2 of the Swiss Degree Programme consists of 22 weeks study on campus followed by a 22-week internship specialising in Culinary Arts.
+Year 2 develops management and strategy techniques with an overview of accountancy and food production.
+It consists of 22 weeks study on campus followed by a 22-week internship specialising in culinary arts.

 Progression to Year 3 of the Swiss Degree in International Hospitality Management / Dipl.
 Hôtelier/ère-Restaurateur/rice HF